janogonzalez/janogonzalez.github.io/_posts/2013-10-03-about-women-in-tech.markdown

-are created by men, where people count her number of sexual partners to judge if she is a "slut" or not, where she can't dress as the way she wants for fear of being assaulted or again being called a slut, where she needs to double the efforts to be noticed as a good professional, where people would blame her if she is assaulted by a man.
+are created by men, where people count her number of sexual partners to judge if she is a "slut" or not, where she can't dress as the way she wants for fear of being assaulted or again being called a slut, where she needs to double the efforts to be noticed as a good professional or where people would blame her if she is assaulted by a man.

-So what can we do to improve this as men? first of all we need to **shup the fuck up** and start listening what women have to say, maybe we can learn a thing or two.
+So what can we do to improve this as men? first of all we need to **shup the fuck up** and start listening to what women have to say, maybe we can learn a thing or two.

 To finish I want to say thank you to people like